What is true self-mastery? What does it mean to gain self-control?

 The very first thing you will have to do to become your optimal self?
 Dig deep and find the answer as to why you want to change.

 Meditation is a recommended method of getting to know yourself.
-There are many different techniques involved, from deep breathing, to mantra meditation, to mindfulness.
+There are many different techniques involved, from deep breathing to mantra meditations, to mindfulness.

 Keep in mind, though, getting to know yourself better can be a very intense experience.